Illinois's 12th congressional district

 The 12th congressional district of Illinois is a congressional district in the southern part of U.S. state of Illinois.
 It has been represented by Republican Mike Bost since 2015.
+With a Cook Partisan Voting Index of R+22, it is the most Republican district in Illinois.

-Geographic boundaries
+History

 2011 redistricting

-The district covers parts of Madison county, and all of Alexander, Franklin, Jackson, Jefferson, Monroe, Perry, Pulaski, Randolph, St. Clair, Union and Williamson counties, as of the 2011 redistricting which followed the 2010 census.
+The district covers parts of Madison and St. Clair counties, and all of Alexander, Franklin, Hamilton, Jackson, Jefferson, Monroe, Perry, Pulaski, Randolph, Union and Williamson counties, as of the 2011 redistricting which followed the 2010 census.
 All or parts of Belleville, Cahokia, Carbondale, Collinsville, East St. Louis, Granite City, Herrin, Marion, Mt.
 Vernon, O'Fallon, Shiloh and Swansea are included.
 The representatives for these districts were elected in the 2012 primary and general elections, and the boundaries became effective on January 5, 2013.